mitrasiddharth/mitrasiddharth.github.io/index.md

 ## About Me++

-I was born in New Delhi, India and have been raised in many differenct cities across the world.
+I was born in New Delhi, India and have been raised in many different cities across the world.
 We left for the US when I was 6 years old and spent time in Fairfax, VA and Naperville, IL before returning back to India when I was in grade 5.
 I had shifted 8 different schools by the time I started middle school!
 Thankfully, we settled down thereafter and were based out of Gurgaon, India for the remainder of my school years.
-Now, as my 5 years at CMI come to an end, I look forward to joining a PhD program starting Fall 2020.
+Now, as my stint at CMI comes to an end, I look forward to joining a PhD program starting Fall 2020.

 ## Nonacademic Interests